 When dealing with the seller, try to remain calm and composed.
 If you are phoning them it may be helpful before you call to jot down some notes of what exactly the problem is, where and when you bought the product, any key dates so far in your dealings with the seller, details of anyone you’ve spoken to previously about the problem and what you would like to have happen now in order to resolve the situation.

-Also make sure you take down notes whenever you speak to anyone so you have a record of all contact.
+Also, make sure you take notes whenever you speak to anyone so you have a record of all contacts.
 Jot down:

 - The name of the person you spoke to